wazuh/wazuh-documentation/source/installation-guide/wazuh-server/index.rst

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^

 The Wazuh server can be installed as a single-node or as a multi-node cluster.
-A 64-bit operating system is necessary.

 - Hardware recommendations